 A key to monitoring and reporting outcomes is reliability of data.
-Data tracking and analysis tools previously available within Nevada County are limited, and historical data was incomplete, making it difficult to establish any baseline against which to measure future outcomes.
+Data tracking and analysis tools previously available within Nevada County were limited, and historical data was incomplete, making it difficult to establish any baseline against which to measure future outcomes.
 Efforts towards data development, analysis and establishment of baseline measures continue.
+Nevada County Probation has a case management system that has begun to provide data tracking and outcomes.
 Long-term planning efforts will address the data capturing, tracking and analysis needs for monitoring program progress, success and areas requiring improvement.
+The addition of an in-house analyst at probation is being used to produce reports so we can show outcomes that dictate future decisions.

 Baseline data is used to establish future outcome goals.
-Full implementation will result in reliability of measurements and analysis and will provide better understanding of program outcomes by individual offender and by aggregate populations.
+Full implementation will result in reliability of measurements and analysis and will provide better understanding of program outcomes by individual offender and aggregate populations.
 Analysis and reporting of data was conducted in third quarter FY 2015/2016 and used as much as possible to establish program measurements for FY 2016/2017 and beyond.